-The College of Wooster does not offer an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+The College of Wooster does not offer an honors program or a Freshman Honor College..

-The College of Wooster does not require an internship for all students Students can still look for internships during the summer, or gain work experience with a part-time job.
+The College of Wooster does not require an internship for all students, but does require an internship for students in some majors.
+Students can look for internships during the summer, or gain work experience with a part-time job.

 © 2021 College Confidential / Concentrical LLC, Data provided by IPEDs and Peterson's Databases, © 2020 Peterson's LLC.